 by Lily Claiborne, John Morrell, Joe Bandy and Derek Bruff

-Learning experiences outside the classroom are inherently interdisciplinary.
-When we go out into the world, we encounter it as a whole and are forced to engage multiple modalities, no matter which pair of disciplinary “lenses” we intended to wear.
-Therefore, scientists and humanists alike do well to consider the ways in which other disciplines might enrich their own disciplinary approach to their field.
+Learning experiences outside the classroom are forms of experiential learning (Dewey, 1897).
+These experiences are rooted in the simple principle that “experience is the best teacher.”
+Under this framework, learning outside of the classroom is an active process, wherein students encounter authentic problems, construct novel hypotheses, test for real solutions, and interact with others to make sense of the world around them.
+When we do this, we encounter the world as a whole and are forced to engage multiple modalities, no matter which pair of disciplinary “lenses” we intended to wear.
+Because experiential learning is inherently interdisciplinary, scientists and humanists alike would do well to consider the ways in which other disciplines might enrich their own disciplinary approach to their field.

 There are many ways to make learning extend outside the classroom:

 - Field Trips

 - Study Abroad

 - General Strategies for Successful Field Trip and Field-based Learning Experiences

 - Additional Resources for Research on Experiential Learning